 Among individuals allergic to food dyes, Blue 1 is a common culprit (source: IJOMEH).
 Therefore, as mentioned above, monitor for adverse effects after consuming Blue 1.

-With so many different food dyes to navigate, I hope you found this article helpful in deciphering which added colorants to limit during pregnancy.
+With so many different dyes for food to navigate, I hope you found this article helpful in deciphering which added colorants to limit during pregnancy.

 |This article has been reviewed and approved for publication in line with our editorial policy.|